dfsnc/Hackintosh-Catalina-OpenCore-Lenovo-T450s-efi/README.md

+This is a fork from the talented EchoEsprit.
+Most of the changes are around trim in config and external wifi kexts (realtek)

 # Thinkpad T450s Catalina

 ## Notice: If you need to edit config.plist, don't use OpenCore configurator, use PlistEdit pro or Xcode instead.